 Quickflange provides a weld-less connection eliminating hot work, plus they’re extremely fast to install.
 This connection performs in the same way with respect to structural integrity and leakage as the standard flange is it meant to replace.
 Not only is it a quick process on-site, but you also avoid the time-consuming welding and hot work approval process.
 It was the perfect combination for the work on Hibernia.

-“In all, our technician installed six Quickflanges in 24 hours,” Coombs says.
+“In all, our technician installed six Quickflanges in 24 hours,” Davis says.

 Planning ahead pays off